Local and global estimates for hyperbolic equations in Besov-Lipschitz and Triebel-Lizorkin spaces: Boundedness of FIOs on Besov-Lipschitz spaces

 Then if $\varphi\in \Phi^2$ is $\mathrm{SND}$, one has

 for $j\in \N$ and $\Psi_j$ as defined in \emph{Definition \ref{def:LP}}.
-Furthermore, if one assumes that the amplitude $a(x,\xi)$ is compactly supported in $x$, then one has the same result, if the phase function $\varphi$ is assumed to be non-degenerate on the support of $a(x,\xi)$. \end{prop} \begin{rem} The factor $(1-\psi_0(2\xi))$ is inserted in \eqref{eq:JFA3} to cut off the singularity at $\xi=0$ for the case $j=0$.
+Furthermore, if one assumes that the amplitude $a(x,\xi)$ is compactly supported in $x$, then one has the same result, if the phase function $\varphi$ is assumed to be non-degenerate on the support of $a(x,\xi)$. \end{prop} \begin{rem} A careful examination of the proof of the kernel estimates also reveals that \emph{Proposition \ref{prop:JFA}} is valid in the range $0<p\leq 2$ even if $a\in L^\infty S^m(\R^n)$. \end{rem} \begin{rem} The factor $(1-\psi_0(2\xi))$ is inserted in \eqref{eq:JFA3} to cut off the singularity at $\xi=0$ for the case $j=0$.
 The singularity has to be taken care of separately and this is done in \emph{Propositions \ref{prop:low1 BL}, \ref{prop:low2 BL}} below. \end{rem}

 \begin{rem} Note that in the Banach cases, i.e. $p\in [1,\infty]$, \eqref{eq:JFA1} is equivalent to the $L^p$ boundedness of operators $T_j$.
 However in the quasi-Banach cases, i.e $p<1,$ then one can not get rid of the frequency localisation $\Psi_j (D)$, since any $L^p$ bounded translation invariant operator \emph{(}for $0<p<1$\emph{)} is an infinite linear combination \emph{(}with coefficients in $\ell^p$\emph{)} of Dirac measures, see \cite{Oberlin}. \end{rem}